 #3.
 Graffiti – for the Content Strategist, this equates to design expertise.
 Infographics are, according to Ian, only going to continue to become more and more popular.

 #4.
 Breaking – to the Content Strategist, this element represents Information Architecture expertise.
 The two are related but not identical — cousins, not twins.
-The gist of it is the concept of movement through a site.
-What are the funnels?
+Yet the gist of it is the concept of movement through a site.
+So, what are the funnels?
 What kind of an experience do you want your users to have?
 What’s your preferred destination for them?

 #5.
 Knowledge – this final piece of the puzzle speaks to the Content Strategist’s Project Managerment/Change Management expertise.
 Change concepts are disposable, iterative and proposed.
 It is the idea of moving from a concept to a solution.
 The best solution is not the best solution, per se — it’s the best solution that you can implement for, without a consensus (and a budget and a signed contract!), the so-called best solution is no solution at all.

 Content Strategy is different from Content Marketing.
-The first must drive the second.
+So the first must drive the second.
 One of the best ways to help the discipline to get more respect is to branch out the network.
 Get to know people in vastly different disciplines (say, Robotics, for instance).

-And helping the client?
+So, what about helping the client?
 Think differently.
-Generate a 404 error and see what happens.
+So generate a 404 error and see what happens.
 Sign up for something: what kind of message does the user get?
 Is the message consistent with the remainder of the site’s look and feel and philosophy?
 Is the footer out of date?

-Check sites like Compete and Tweetvolume for more information about how a company is really doing.
-Consider CMS Watch as well.
+So consider CMS Watch as well.
 Know the company’s baseline strengths and weaknesses and understand related practices and disciplines.
 So note: CMS Watch now redirects to Real Story Group.

 The Content Strategist often wears a millinery’s worth of hats, not just during a particular project but in any given day.
 For the CS to excel, he or she needs to have an understanding of fundamentals in a lot of areas, and be able to speak knowledgeably.